buffbahun/bandit_destory_/README.md

 After logging in as bandit0, we can ls.
 There is a readme amed file.
 Output the content of the file using cat command. cat <file>
 Wallah!!
 This is the password to the next level.

+## Level 2

+After logging in as bandit1, we can ls to see a file '-'.
+As the shell interprater and the cat command interprates '-' as a flag indecator, it doesn't process the file.
+So a simple hack for this problem is providing the full path of the file or using './' with expands to current working directory.